 Scout the Landscape

 If you can, attend a similar event before yours is scheduled to occur.
 Or search for videos from previous readings at that conference or library event.
 Watch how someone else does it and ask yourself what did and didn’t work.
 In the way back when time, I went to several events at different women’s bookstores just to learn the boundaries.
 It helped me watch a range of styles and suss what was appropriate in different settings.
-And it gave me a chance to think about what I could and couldn’t do in a reading.
+And it gave me a chance to think about my own skills and what I could or couldn’t do in a reading.

 Pick the Right Passage to Read

 - For example, the worst thing of my own I ever read aloud was a very funny scene (usually a good thing) that had 5-6 different speakers.
 Personal reality check – I don’t have a knack for different voices.
 The humor got lost in the audience trying to follow who was talking.
 Now I stick to two voices max.
 I do have good comedic timing so I tend to pick something with at least one good punchline.
 Play to your strengths.

-- That way there is less need to give the audience backstory, which is almost always dull and time-wasting.
+- There is less need to give the audience backstory, which is almost always dull and time-wasting.
 It is perfectly okay to end on a cliffhanger or simply because it’s a lovely sentence, or a good punchline.

 - You’ll spoil all the tension for the reader who was intending to buy it and it will probably fall flat anyway.
 That scene succeeds in the book because of all the work you did to bring the reader to that moment.
 A live audience won’t be ready to go with you down that road without a lot more time and work.